bdaiinstitute/spot-cpp-sdk/README.md

 # Spot C++ SDK (BETA) in ROS 2

-**This is fork of [`boston-dynamics/spot-cpp-sdk`](https://github.com/boston-dynamics/spot-cpp-sdk) patched for ROS 2 release.
+**This is a fork of [`boston-dynamics/spot-cpp-sdk`](https://github.com/boston-dynamics/spot-cpp-sdk) patched for ROS 2 release.
 Proceed upstream for any inquiry or request.**

 Develop applications and payloads for Spot using the Boston Dynamics Spot C++ SDK.
 The Spot C++ SDK is a **beta** release.